tekumara/notes/macos-trace.md

 [dtrace is broken on Ventura](https://apple.stackexchange.com/questions/457227/how-to-debug-a-freezing-dtrace-on-ventura) :-(

-dtrace scripts can generator are large amount of data, which can cause memory to spike and the system to freeze.
+dtrace scripts can generate a large amount of data, which can cause memory to spike and the system to freeze.
 Use filters provided by script arguments to avoid this.

 ## References